Skip to content

 try:

-native_inp = qcparse.encode(inp_obj, self.program)
+native_inp = qccodec.encode(input_data, self.program)

-except qcparse.exceptions.EncoderError as e:
+except qccodec.exceptions.EncoderError as e:

-raise AdapterInputError(self.program, "Invalid input for CREST") from e
+raise AdapterInputError(program=self.program) from e

 # Write the input files to disk